 Students may apply for an extension using the online form on Moodle available from the Electronic Assignment Submission area on the course page.
-This will be approved or declined by the Academic Registrar and students will be notified by email.
+This will be approved or declined by Student Support, and students will be notified by email.

 Students cannot pass a course unless each piece of assessment has been seriously attempted.